-The total contribution of the XL104 controller to the PFH of this function is 177.8 FITs or 17.8% of the maximum allowable PL d failure rate.
+The total contribution of the PLUS+1[®] XL104-XXXX to the PFH of this safety function is 177.8 FITs or 18% of the maximum allowable SIL 2 failure rate.
 The machine sensors and actuators can use the remaining 82% of the allowed failure rate to build the complete safety function.
+Note that at a higher average mission temperature profile these failure rates will increase, taking more of the allowable SIL 2 failure rate and leaving less for the machine sensors and actuators.